 Note: Grants of more than $40,000 must be approved by the Australian Government.

 What are multi-farm projects?

-All project partners must sign the application and contract.
-All partners must also complete the benchmarking and mapping exercise and complete Smartcane BMP self-assessment.
 One person is to be nominated as the main point of contact on behalf of the group.
 They will be responsible for receiving all correspondence, ensuring everyone provides their reporting information and receiving the funds on behalf of the group.

-Contractors and service providers?
+What about contractors and service providers?

 What are district-scale projects?

 Similar to multi-farm but on a larger scale involving many growers in a mill-area, district or sub-district.
 These require a high level of organisation.
 We recommend discussing these projects with a WTSIP Extension Officer and grants administrators as soon as possible.

 These guidelines are your main source of information.
 Your application must meet all the requirements in these guidelines so please read them carefully before contacting a WTSIP Extension Officer, registering your interest or submitting an application.
 If you have any queries regarding the guidelines contact Bruce Corcoran on email@example.com or 0438 720 179.